 Let it cook on the stove or in the crock pot until the vegetables are tender.
 Serve in a bowl topped with grated cheese.

-When my children were young I would take half of the vegetables and puree them in a blender, then add them into the broth.
-The kids would pick out the big chunks, because they didn’t like the vegetables…little did they know they were still getting massive amounts of healthy vegetables in each and every bite they took from the broth.
+When my children were young I would take half of the vegetables and puree them in a blender, then add the mixture back into the broth.
+The kids would pick out the big chunks of vegetables, not knowing they were still getting massive in each and every bite they took from the broth.

 This is also a great dish to make in a crock pot instead of the stove top.
-Several times I have cooked it on the stove and then transferred it to a crock pot because on warm it will stay perfect for hours.
+We are fortunate enough to have a warming drawer, but if you don’t you can transfer it to a crock pot.
+It will stay perfect for hours on warm.